2011 Egyptian revolution: Suez

 Suez also saw violent protests.
 Eyewitness reports suggested that the death toll was high, although confirmation was difficult due to a ban on media coverage in the area.
 Some online activists called Suez Egypt's Sidi Bouzid (the Tunisian city where protests began).
 On 3 February, 4,000 protesters took to the streets to demand Mubarak's resignation.
 A labour strike took place on 8 February, and large protests were held on 11 February.
 The MENA news agency reported the death of two protestors and one police officers on 26 January.

 Other cities

 There were protests in Luxor.
-On 11 February police opened fire on protesters in Dairut, tens of thousands of protesters took to the streets of Shebin el-Kom, thousands protested in El-Arish on the Sinai Peninsula, large protests took place in the southern cities of Sohag and Minya and nearly 100,000 people protested in and around local-government headquarters in Ismaïlia.
+On 11 February, police opened fire on protesters in Dairut, tens of thousands of protesters took to the streets of Shebin el-Kom, thousands protested in El-Arish on the Sinai Peninsula, large protests took place in the southern cities of Sohag and Minya, Egypt and nearly 100,000 people protested in and around local-government headquarters in Ismaïlia.
 Over 100,000 protesters gathered on 27 January in front of the city council in Zagazig.
 Bedouins in the Sinai Peninsula fought security forces for several weeks.
 As a result of the decreased military border presence, Bedouin groups protected the borders and pledged their support of the revolution.
 However, despite mounting tension among tourists no protests or civil unrest occurred in Sharm-El-Sheikh.